FlavScents AInsights Entry for Ortho-Guaiacol (CAS: 90-05-1)

 3. Natural Occurrence & Formation

-Ortho-guaiacol naturally occurs in various plant sources, including guaiacum and creosote bush.
+Ortho-guaiacol naturally occurs in various plant sources, including guaiacum wood and certain essential oils.
 It is also a product of the pyrolysis of lignin, a major component of wood, which explains its presence in smoked foods and beverages.
-The compound can be formed through the Maillard reaction during the roasting of coffee and cocoa, contributing to their characteristic flavors.
-Its presence in natural sources allows it to be designated as a "natural flavor" in certain regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs